natalieagus/50033/docs/04-children/scriptableobjects.md

 ```

-This way, we have a <span className="orange-bold">persistent</span> data storage for our highscore.
+This way, we have a <span className="orange-bold">centralised</span> container for our score and keeping track of highscore _during this gameplay time or in editor_.
 Simply refer to it via another script, for instance:

 ```cs title="HUDManager"
 public class HUDManager : MonoBehaviour